liborty/TokenCrypt/README.md

 `ncrpt [-h][-x][-b][-q][-r][-v][-z] indir keydir outdir`

-The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -r recurse, -v verbose, -z zstd compression.
-Their -- long versions are also accepted.
+The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -r recurse, -v verbose, -z use zstd compression.
+Their -- long versions are also recognised.

-The tests for hexadecimal and base64 files only need to be invoked when the input directory contains such files.
-Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.
+The tests for hexadecimal and base64 files only need to be selected when the input directory likely contains such files.
+They are cheap as they usually fail after reading only a few bytes from the diferent types of files.
+Should you forget to select them, everything will still work, only the output may take up more space than was strictly necessary.

-The last three arguments are mandatory: the input directory, the (output) keys directory and the output encrypted diretory.
-Both output directories will mirror the directories and filenames in `indir`.
-Thus keydir will hold the keys and outdir will hold the encrypted files.
+The last three arguments are mandatory: the input directory, the (output) keys directory and the output encrypted directory.
+Both output directories mirror `indir` in their structure and file names; keydir will hold the keys and outdir will hold the encrypted files.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories and the total compressed size as a percentage of the original size.
-The compression of 50% will  compensate for the creation  of the encryption keys.
+The compression to 50% will  compensate for the creation  of the encryption keys.
 Sometimes it will be even better.

-The quiet flag -q cancels the report.
+The quiet flag `-q` cancels the report.
-The verbose flag -v adds the details of compressing each file.
+The verbose flag `-v` adds the details of compressing each file.
 Setting both flags, contradictory as that may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not need any reports.

-Summary: `ncrpt` (encrypt without vowels) executes the tasks of data type analysis, compression selection, compression, key generation, key saving and encryption.
+Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.

 `dcrpt [-h][-q][-r][-v] indir keydir outdir`

-is the exact inverse of `ncrpt` and its operations are carried out in  the reverse order.
+is the inverse of `ncrpt` and its operations are carried out in  the reverse order.
 It reads the encrypted files from indir and their keys from keydir.
-They are paired up by their same filenames.
+They are paired up by their filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed.
 The compression methods are recorded for each file in the names of the extension(s) of its keyfile.

-The results are written into outdir.
+The results are written to outdir.

-Summary: dcrpt, (decrypt without vowels) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus automatically reconstructing the exact contents of the original directory.
+Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

 `crptest` optionally performs an automated overall test, checking that not a single byte was corrupted anywhere.

-## Security Consideration
+## Security Advice

-The generated keys on their own are just meaningless random data and thus can be stored anywhere without compromising the security.
-The same applies to the encrypted files on their own.
-The security critical part is to prevent a potential eavesdropper from matching them up with each other.
+The encrypted files (in outdir) are just meaningless random data and thus can be stored anywhere ('on the cloud') without compromising the security.
+The same applies to the keys (in keydir), although these reveal the type of compression that was used.
+The security critical part is to prevent a potential eavesdropper from matching up those two directories with each other, as that is the only way to decrypt them.

 ## Background Scripts and Programs (not needed by the user)